-WHAT TYPE OF FREELANCE EDITOR DO YOU NEED?
+WHAT TYPE OF FREELANCE EDITOR DO I NEED?

 By Nancy Peske

 Hoping to get your book published?
 You may need to hire a freelance editor to help you achieve your goal.
 There are two types of freelance editors, and each has different credentials and skills.
-Know which type of editor you’d like to hire.
+If you are wondering, “What type of freelance editor do I need?” read on.

 First, recognize that if you get a book deal with a traditional publisher, your editor will do a moderate to minimal amount of editing of your completed manuscript.
 You don’t have to worry too much about copyediting, also known as light line editing, because the publisher will have in-house or freelance copyeditors who do that work.
 The publisher understands that a book-length manuscript will need editing.
 Of course, you don’t want to hand in a manuscript that is filled with grammar and usage errors, typos, misspellings, factual errors, and inconsistencies.
 Just remember that the publisher’s concern is whether your book is in good enough shape for the publishing team to feel confident that with some minor alterations and corrections, your manuscript will be ready to go into production.
 After your manuscript has been “delivered and accepted” (or “d & a”—this is the term typically used in book contracts), a professional will copyedit it.
 Later, the book will be proofread at least once before being published.